The Importance of Pop-Ups and the Offline Customer Experience

 Sales are one measure of success for these brick-and-mortar outposts—and successful they are, with the pop-up industry now worth $10 billion in sales, according to PopUp Republic.
 But these real-life stores are about much more than just moving merchandise.
 Through physical locations, online brands can create real-life experiences for consumers and allow shoppers to have more meaningful interactions with their products.

 By all appearances, customers value these physical connections with the brands they are interested in.
-GroundTruth foot traffic data shows that, in comparison with traditional retailers, visits to the brick-and-mortar outlets of online brands has increased an average of 50% since March.
+GroundTruth foot traffic analytics data shows that, in comparison with traditional retailers, visits to the brick-and-mortar outlets of online brands has increased an average of 50% since March.
 And that matters.
 When it comes to these kinds of new stores, the number of visits is even more important than overall revenues and sales because of the relationship it allows customers to develop with your brand.

 Targeting the Right Customers